- Reference Number: HEY-788/2016

 - Give your child any medication as normal unless otherwise directed by your doctor.

 - Please bring a list of any current medication they are taking.

 What will happen?

 The tests we will be doing are dependent on the age and co-operation of your child on the day of the examination and they may have one or all of the following examinations:

 - On your arrival in the department we will obtain your consent for the procedure before the investigation begins.

-- The physiologist will first check your child’s visual acuity where possible.
+- The Clinical Physiologist will first check your child’s visual acuity where possible.

 - A patch will be placed over your child’s eyes, one eye at a time and a light flashed in front of their non-patched eye continually for a minute or so at a time.
 This may be repeated at different intensities of light and may take about 20 minutes.